 As of 1 January 2018, the international accounting regulation IAS 39, "Financial instruments: Recognition and Measurement" was replaced by IFRS 9, "Financial Instruments".
 Under IFRS 9, banks are required, inter alia, to apply a forward-looking approach to impairments by estimating expected credit losses based on each bank's view of the market.

 Banks may employ statistical methods to calculate loan loss provisions in respect of essentially all credit risk-bearing assets, thus also including loans that have not yet defaulted.
 This approach will lead to an increase in provision amounts, which may affect the banks' capital adequacy ratios.
 For banks that apply IRB and have a substantial surplus of regulatory expected losses to loan loss provisions, the effect on the capital base is limited since the surplus has already been subtracted from the capital base today.
-The EU has provided an optional 5-year phase-in of the effect of IFRS 9 on the capital base, with a gradually declining recovery to the capital base.
-During 2018, 95 per cent, during 2019 85 per cent and during 2020 70 per cent of expected impairment losses may be restored to common equity Tier 1 capital in the capital adequacy assessment.

-Board of the FIN-FSA, at its meeting on 29 March 2023, decided to impose a requirement on credit institutions to maintain a systemic risk buffer amounting to 1.0 per cent.
-Higher capital buffers will strengthen the resilience of the Finnish credit institutions sector.
-The decision will enter into force after the transitional period on 1 April 2024.
-In addition, the FIN-FSA Board decided to keep the loan cap, i.e. the maximum loan-to-collateral (LTC) ratio, unchanged.
-The countercyclical capital buffer requirement for banks will also be kept at its standard level.
+Board of the FIN-FSA, at its meeting on 29 March 2023, decided to impose a requirement on credit institutions to maintain a systemic risk buffer, referred to in Chapter 10, Sections 4 and 6a of the Credit Institution Act, covered by Common Equity Tier 1 (CET1) capital and amounting to 1.0 per cent.
+The buffer requirement will apply at the Finnish banks' highest consolidation level.
+The decision entered into force on 1 April 2024.
+At the date of this Base Prospectus, the Amalgamation fulfils this buffer requirement.